conchaasensio/legacy-training-js/README.md

 ## User registration refactoring kata
 Kata to practice how to identify the different responsibilities in the code and decouple them (both from the framework and from the database and libraries).

+## Gilded Rose characterization testing
+Kata to practice characterization testing and experience the value of mutation testing.